When Your Baby Won’t Stop Crying

 You follow your baby’s lead.
 When your baby pays attention to you, you respond with gentle touch, soothing tone of voice, and playful facial expressions.
 When your baby looks away, you do the same.

-Attachment milestone 2: Shared joy (3-6 months)
+Attachment milestone 2: Shared joy (three to six months)

 Sharing joy with your baby establishes a connection between sensory experiences (things your baby sees, hears, and feels) and safe and loving interaction with another person.